MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-database/run-operations-on-tables-with-bfile-data-types-in-oracle-db-using-biztalk.md

 ---
+description: "Learn more about: Run operations on Tables with BFILE Data Types in Oracle Database using BizTalk Server"
 title: "Run operations on Tables with BFILE Data Types in Oracle Database using BizTalk Server | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"